istevens/stam_confirmation_bias/article.rst

 data.
 While we feel that we gather impartial evidence and adjust our belief accordingly, this is likely not the case.
-Determining the likelihood our belief is true based on other beliefs, each with their own odds of being true, can be a complex task, and we often fail at it.
-For one, we often prefer positive tests for belief which can confirm that belief but will not uncover false negatives.
+Determining the likelihood our belief is true based on other beliefs, each with their own odds of being true, can be a complex task, and we often fail at it. [#bayes]_ For one, we often prefer positive tests for belief which can confirm that belief but will not uncover false negatives.
 [KLAYMAN1995]_ With Wason's 2-4-6 task as an example, subjects picked three numbers which fit their theory in order to test it, not three numbers which would fit a different but also valid theory, or do not fit the theory at all.

+.. [#bayes] Also known as Bayes' Theorem, this involves calculating the odds of an event occurring based on conditions related to the event.

 This tendency to seek only positive evidence to match a theory uncovers patterns which may not exist, as with Wason's 2-4-6 task, but also limits discovery.
-In testing evidence, we tend to ask questions whose answer is yes if the hypothesis is true.
-In one study on test selection, participants were given a profile of an extrovert or an introvert and were asked to interview people to determine if they fit that type.
+In testing evidence, we tend to ask questions whose answer is "yes" if the hypothesis is true.
+For instance, in one study on test selection, participants were given a profile of an extrovert or an introvert and were asked to interview people to determine if they fit that type.
 The questions participants picked were seen as strongly confirming the personality type under test if given a positive answer, and strongly disconfirming the type if given a negative answer.
 [NICKERSON1998]_ This reinforcement of our initial belief through positive tests leads us to be more confident in our belief, even if the data we collect is inconclusive.
 [KLAYMAN1995]_

+Any selectively collected evidence is then interpreted.
+Our confirmation bias kicks in here as well, especially where the evidence is ambiguous or vague.
+In instances where evidence is open to interpretation, we tend to give our beliefs the benefit of the doubt.
+[KLAYMAN1995]_ As an example, a teacher might interpret a student's non-standard answer to a question as either stupid or creative, depending on how the teacher feels about the student beforehand.

+We are also prone to view confirming evidence as reliable and relevant, and often accept it at face value.
+Disconfirming evidence, however, is often seen as unreliable and unimportant, and is scrutinized, often hypercritically, especially if the source is believed to be subject to error.
+[RABIN1999]_ [KLAYMAN1995]_ Because of this, we generally require less confirming evidence to uphold a belief than we do disconfirming evidence to reject one.
+This largely depends on our degree of confidence in our belief and the value of making a correct conclusion.
+However, our motivation for truth may be outweighed by our need for self esteem, approval from others, control, and internal consistency that confirming evidence may provide.
+[NICKERSON1998]_ In many cases, it may be more imporant for us to maintain our belief preference than to be accurate.
+Being wrong can be painful and is often seen as undesirable.
+We're also told to "have the courage of one's convictions."
+[KLAYMAN1995]_ Interpreting evidence, then, can be an internal fight between what is right and what feels good.

 Restricting attention to a favoured belief